Join the Contributor Program

 Support Young Voices' work empowering rising leaders for liberty like Nate

-Alumni Interview: Alexandra Hudson
+Success Stories: Alexandra Hudson

 This week's alumni interview is with author, storyteller, and speaker Alexandra Hudson.
 She is the founder of Civic Renaissance a publication and intellectual community dedicated to beauty, goodness and truth.
 Alexandra is also the author of The Soul of Civility: Timeless Principles to Heal Society and Ourselves.
 The book is out in August and available for pre order now!